Zaneham/hals-lsp/README.md

 3. **Programming in HAL/S** (NASA, 1978)
    - Tutorial for new programmers joining the Shuttle software team

 NASA's Shuttle software team was famous for their rigour.
 The HAL/S documentation reflects this.
 Every edge case is specified.
 Every ambiguity is resolved.
-When your code might kill astronauts, you don't leave things to interpretation.
+When lives depend on your code, you don't leave things to interpretation.

 ## Configuration